WilliamSGodfrey/SAVE_williamsgodfrey.github.io/_posts/blog/2016-03-01-se-historical-pass-rates.md

 _Updated June 18, 2019_

 As I prepared to retake the lateral portion of the Structural Engineering licensing exam in April 2016, I found myself curious about the historical pass rates for the exam.
-After some digging online, I found there wasn't a single source that provided that information and decided to share my findings here.
+After doing some digging online, I found there wasn't a single source that provided that information and decided to collect and share my own findings.

 All information provided here was obtained directly from NCEES unless otherwise noted.
 This table is updated twice a year.